Abortion in Missouri: Statistics

 In the period between 1972 and 1974, there was zero recorded illegal abortion death in the state.
 In 1990, 597,000 women in the state faced the risk of an unintended pregnancy.
 In 2010, the state had zero publicly funded abortions.
 In 2013, among white women aged 15–19, there were 670 abortions, 440 abortions for black women aged 15–19, 80 abortions for Hispanic women aged 15–19, and 80 abortions for women of all other races.
 In 2014, 50% of adults said in a poll by the Pew Research Center that abortion should be illegal in all or most cases, while 45% believe it should be legal.
 In 2017, about 33% of abortions were performed using drug-induced abortions.
 The percentage had been increasing every year for several years.

 Abortion rights views and activities

-Pro-abortion Views
+Pro-abortion rights views

 In talking about the granting of a temporary restraining order allowing the state's last remaining abortion clinic to remain open, President and CEO of Planned Parenthood Leana Wen said, "This is a victory for women across Missouri, but this fight is far from over.
 We have seen just how vulnerable access to abortion care is in Missouri—and the rest of the country."

 Protests

 Women from the state participated in marches supporting abortion rights as part of a #StoptheBans movement in May 2019.

+Following the overturn of Roe v.
+Wade on June 24, 2022, an abortion rights protest was held at the Mill Creek Park in Kansas City, where KSHB counted hundreds of protestors.
+Another abortion rights protest occurred a week later, with over 1,000 abortion rights protesters gathering and marching in Kansas City.
+On July 10, a group of abortion rights protestors marched onto Interstate 64 in downtown St. Louis.
+On July 27, a group of abortion rights protesters infiltrated an anti-abortion fundraiser at Lambert Airport in St. Louis.

+In St. Louis, Missouri, on January 19, 2023, a group of religious leaders who support abortion rights held a march downtown and filed a lawsuit challenging Missouri's abortion ban, saying lawmakers openly invoked their religious beliefs while drafting the measure and thereby imposed those beliefs on others who don't share them, in violation of the Missouri state constitution.